Meet Our Facilitators

 Andrea serves as a rabbi (Jewish Renewal) and is a trained CL facilitator and delegation leader.
 Andrea has facilitated CL trainings on her 10 Compassionate Listening Journeys to Israel and Palestine, for her organizational development work as a rabbi and in interfaith and intergroup settings.
 Andrea is vice-chair of the Interfaith Council of Franklin County and is an advisor to the Israel/Palestine Dialogue Group at her synagogue, Temple Israel, Greenfield.
 Andrea has skills in sacred psychology, pastoral care, spiritual direction and trauma sensitive therapeutic care.
 She trains and runs practice group for her temple and the wider Greenfield community.

-I joined a Compassionate Listening Interfaith delegation to the Middle East in 2007, along with Catholic Sisters, Muslim Imans, a Buddhist, an “Everything,” several Protestant Ministers, several Jews, and, probably, one or two agnostics.
-One of the fellow travelers, who was a Quaker when he joined us, migrated back to Judaism at the Western Wall.
-On that trip, especially after meeting Leah, I recognized the life-changing potential of deep listening, and determined to become a facilitator.
-After my training and mentorship with Andrea Cohen, I’ve facilitated Compassionate Listening Workshops in many places, including in Rwanda.
+I joined a Compassionate Listening Interfaith delegation to the Middle East in 2007.
+On that trip, especially after meeting TCLP founder, Leah Green, I recognized the life-changing potential of this work.
+After my training and mentorship with Andrea Cohen, I’ve facilitated Compassionate Listening workshops in many places, including in Rwanda.
 Rwandans helped me adapt the work with post-genocide Hutus and Tutsis and helped me lead many CL workshops throughout their country.
-I also have done CL workshops in prison where one man, after a listening exercise, said, “I’ve never felt more respected in my life.”
-Although I taught in the International Peace and Conflict Resolution Masters’ Program at Arcadia University, where I led CL workshops for students.
-I recently retired.
-Because I’m as old as I am, I could go on and on, telling stories of my experiences until everyone fell asleep.
-But not here.
-Listening Compassionately is for me more than a skill, it’s a calling, one which I've found is both necessary and at the heart of all genuine reconciliation and conflict transformation.
-So, retirement for me is both being re-tired and having 4 new wheels.
-I get lots of rest and I’m enjoying my life more now than ever before.
-I hope to meet you all.
-Meanwhile, Keep on Lovin’.
+I also have offered workshops in prison where one man, after a listening exercise, said, “I’ve never felt more respected in my life.”
+I recently retired from the International Peace and Conflict Resolution Masters’ Program at Arcadia University, where I led CL workshops for students.
+For me, CL is more than a skill, it’s a calling, one which I've found is both necessary and at the heart of all genuine reconciliation and conflict transformation.

 Carol is the former Training Director of the Compassionate Listening Project.
 She holds Masters Degrees in Special Education and Psychology.
 She is a licensed counselor in private practice, an educator and a mediator.
 She teaches conflict resolution, develops diversity and conflict resolution curricula for schools and mediates for a Victim/Offender program in the courts and for community disputes.
 She has worked in Armenia to support dialogue and joint projects with Armenia, Karabakh and Azerbaijan, and taught psychology and communication in the former Soviet Union.
 Carol is the author of “Listening With the Heart – A Guide for Compassionate Listening”.